The ABCs of Filesystem Cybersecurity:

 The Productivity Suite Battle

 Microsoft 365 has become the standard for business productivity solutions.
-But for those Managed Service Providers (MSPs) that have customers that prefer G Suite, finding a data protection solution can be tricky.
+But for those Managed Service Providers (MSPs) that have customers that prefer Google Workspaces or G Suite, finding a data protection solution can be tricky.

-The Alphabet-owned business productivity bundle includes email, word processing, presentation, spreadsheet, storage, calendar, and meeting options.
-However, Google’s G Suite isn’t more secure than Microsoft 365.
-MSPs need to ensure they have a powerful solution to protect critical G Suite data.
+The Google Alphabet-owned business productivity bundle includes email, word processing, presentation, spreadsheet, storage, calendar, and meeting options.
+However, Google’s Workspace isn’t more secure than Microsoft 365.
+MSPs need to ensure they have a powerful solution to protect critical Google Workspace data.

 Apples, But Not Oranges

-While G Suite primarily offers a Linux-based, Web UI/UX and is incorporated into Google Chrome, Microsoft 365 is Software as a Service (SaaS) available in more than 10 paid plans.
+While Google Workspace primarily offers a Linux-based, Web UI/UX and is incorporated into Google Chrome, Microsoft 365 is Software as a Service (SaaS) available in more than 10 paid plans.
 Its cloud infrastructure only can be mounted on the NT Filesystem (NTFS) or accessed via the Web.

 Yet, they both offer features that are known for vulnerabilities: